CodexSC/holbertonschool-web_back_end/Node_JS_basic/README.md

-create a small HTTP server using Express JS create advanced routes with Express JS use ES6 with Node JS with Babel-node use Nodemon to develop faster
+create a small HTTP server using Express JS create advanced routes with Express JS use ES6 with Node JS with Babel-node use Nodemon to develop faster"